 According to the Guinness Book of World Records, Prague Castle is the largest coherent castle complex in the world, with an area of almost 70,000 m2.
 That 'coherent' title isn't bad for a castle that was built way back in the 800s.
 It's undergone various rebuilds, renovations, fires and was also the site of the Second Prague Defenestration - an act that led to the Bohemian Revolt.

 All of that is great if you're into history, but if you're not: know that this castle looms over the Bohemian capital like a fairy tale illustration.
 As beautiful as it is from afar, once you're inside the complex there's a varied collection of museums, galleries, and cultural treasures.
 That's why it's one of the most popular places in the city.
 So whether into history, pretty things, royalty, or weapons and war, there's something here to satisfy everyone.

-1) The best way to access the castle is by using the side entrance, which is a 10-minute walk from the Malostranská metro station.
-Make sure to arrive at the castle at 11:20 to go through the security check with plenty of time.
+- The best way to access the castle is by using the side entrance, which is a 10-minute walk from the Malostranská metro station.
+Make sure to arrive at the castle 45 minutes before your timeslot to go through the security check with plenty of time

 According to the legend, the workers who built the main castle gate didn't receive their due payment from the king.
 They got their revenge, in a rather 'cheeky' way.
 In the inscription above the stone gate they 'misspelled' the word year in Latin.
 Instead of anno, they wrote ano, which translates as 'asshole' in Spanish.
 The moral: never mess with a stoneworker.

 Prague Castle: 1-Hour Guided Tour + Fast Track

 Take a guided look inside of Prague's stunning royal gem

 Artistic Prague & Prague Castle Complex: Spanish Guided Tour